JingWu321/JingWu321.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a third-year Ph.D. student in Engineering at Monash University, Australia, where I have the privilege of being mentored by [A/Prof. Mehrtash Harandi](https://sites.google.com/site/mehrtashharandi/) and [Dr. Munawar Hayat](https://mhayat.netlify.app/).
+I am currently a fourth-year Ph.D. student in Engineering at Monash University, Australia, where I have the privilege of being mentored by [A/Prof. Mehrtash Harandi](https://sites.google.com/site/mehrtashharandi/) and [Dr. Munawar Hayat](https://mhayat.netlify.app/).
 My research interests include Trustworthy ML, AI security, and Collaborative Learning.

 Selected Publications/Preprint